technomancy/leiningen/doc/FAQ.md

 bug with the dependency which does this.

 **Q:** `lein`/`lein.bat` won't download `leiningen-x.y.z-SNAPSHOT.jar`
-**A:** You probably downloaded `lein`/`lein.bat` from the [master branch](https://github.com/technomancy/leiningen/tree/master/bin).
+**A:** You probably downloaded `lein`/`lein.bat` from the [main branch](https://codeberg.org/leiningen/leiningen/tree/main/bin).
 Unless you plan to build leiningen yourself or help develop it, we suggest you use the latest stable version: [lein](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein)/[lein.bat](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat)

 **Q:** I have a dependency whose group ID and/or artifact ID starts with a number (which is invalid for symbols in Clojure).
 How can I add it to my